hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 insert into employee (id, name) values (6097, 'Steve');
 ```

-Now, your database has the table `employee` We are ready to run HotRod.
+Now, your database has the table `employee`.
+We are ready to run HotRod.

-**Note**: As a side note, the commands to manage the database are:
-- `mvn db:build`: to populate the database schema.
-- `mvn db:clean`: to clean the database schema.
-- `mvn db:rebuild`: to clean and build the database schema.

-These DB lifecycle tasks are suitable for the sandbox environment only.
-You don't want to drop tables in the
-production environment, just by running `mvn db:clean`.

 ## Generate the HotRod Persistence